Jan-135/Jan-135/README.md

 - 🌱 I’m currently learning more and more about pipelining and  how it is enhancing the creative work of my team members
 - 👯 I’m looking to work on any 3D Projects.
 - 📫 How to reach me: jan@dieferbers.de
-- ⚡ Fun fact: I love Computergames
+- ⚡ Fun fact: I'm Emerald in League of Legends

 ### Languages and Tools